The Art of a Great First Impression: 12 Steps to Creating an Onboarding Email Sequence

 A/B testing helps you determine which version of your email copies/ format/ subject lines work better.
 Whether it is a subject line, email campaign, automation, or email sequence, it is a necessary step before sending it out to the actual receipts.
 Once you have your A/B testing done for the onboarding email sequence, you’ll have a sure shot at successful conversion.

-11. Ensure responsive design
+11. Ensure Responsive Design

 While your email may look good on a laptop or desktop, email formats often get messed up in the mobile view.

 These days, most people check their email from their mobile phones.
-And if you want to engage maximum readers, you don’t want to send an email that’s subject line is not properly visible on mobile.
+And if you want to engage maximum readers, you don’t want to send an email whose subject line is not properly visible on mobile.

 That’s why you should not forget to optimize your emails for various devices as your last step.
 Especially the mobile.
-Consider the pre-header and subject lines word limit for better mobile optimization.
+Consider the pre-header and subject lines’ word limit for better mobile optimization.

-12. Setup Email Automation
+12. Set up Email Automation

 Email automation has become a necessary part of any email sequence.
 Many email tools today have the feature of automating emails based on various filters, such as demographics and dates.